5satoshi/webapp/README.md

 -   **Node ID/Alias Autocomplete**: Provides suggestions for node IDs and aliases when searching/filtering, including their latest common rank from BigQuery.
 This is used in the Routing Analysis page.

 These features are implemented as Genkit flows, which can be found in `src/ai/flows/`.
-The `summarizeRecentActivityFlow.ts` also exists but is not currently surfaced in the UI.

 ## Data Source